devklick/GDMan.Net/README.md

 > [!NOTE]
 > The shorthand command for `install` is `i`

-> [!WARNING]
-> GDMan does not support versions version of Godot < 4.
-> This is because the naming convention for it's assets changed considerably.
-> Hopefully this naming convention does not change too much in versions 5+ 🤞

 ### Installing latest version

 In most cases, you probably want to install the latest version of Godot, so you